amberlu00/TestInstrumentation/README.md

 ### Log Flexibly

-This package is a wrapper around a Serilog + Application Insights pipeline.
+This package is a wrapper around a Serilog that automatically sends logs to Azure's Application Insights.
 This allows us to make whatever changes we deem necessary without disrupting the Producer/Consumer systems that already rely on us for their logging.
 Just make the calls to our library based on the CustomLogger.cs file and we will handle the rest 😀

 ### Example Usage